-The Superflex position is the fantasy football community’s answer to how to make quarterbacks as important in fantasy as they are in real life.
-Two-quarterback leagues aren’t feasible because it’s not realistic to mandate every team start two QBs each week when there are a maximum of 32 at any given time.
-In a 12-team league, there will always be four teams without three quarterbacks.
-And that’s assuming no team rosters four them.
+Two-quarterback leagues aren’t always feasible because it’s unrealistic to mandate every team to start two QBs each week when there are a maximum of 32 at a given time.
+In a 12-team league, four teams will always be without a third quarterback.
+And that’s assuming no team rosters for them, which tends to happen.

-In Superflex leagues, quarterbacks go early…very early.
-The biggest mental adjustment fantasy managers need to make when joining a Superflex league is accepting that taking middling QB2s over elite RB1s or WR1s is not only okay but sometimes necessary.
+In Superflex leagues, quarterbacks go early.
+Very early.
+The most prominent mental adjustment fantasy managers transitioning into a Superflex league need to make is adjusting their values and accepting that taking middling QB2s over upside RB2s and WR1s is sometimes necessary.

-Quarterback is the highest scoring position in fantasy football.
+Quarterback is the highest-scoring position in fantasy football.
 Even the worst starting QBs in the NFL average around 13 fantasy points per game.
-That is roughly the cutoff for WR3 production and why starting two quarterbacks is so valuable.
+That’s roughly the cutoff for WR3 production and why starting two quarterbacks is so valuable.

 For me, the hardest concept to grasp was the opportunity cost.
-Taking a QB I would normally take in the 10th round in the second round just felt wrong.
+Taking a QB I would normally take in the 10th round in Round 2 just felt wrong.
 How could I pass on a locked-in WR1 or high RB2 for this mediocre starting QB?

 That’s where opportunity cost comes in.
 The opportunity cost is actually not nearly as much as it seems.
 Although you may be passing on an elite asset at WR or RB, so is everyone else.
 In dynasty Superflex startup drafts, you can see anywhere from 12-16 quarterbacks go in the first two rounds.

-Those great wide receivers and running backs you passed on in Round 2 to take a quarterback will be there in the third and even the fourth.
+Those great wide receivers and running backs you passed on in Round 2 will be there in the third and even the fourth.
 The value of quarterbacks drafted inevitably pushes down the ADPs over other positions.